knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 **Create a SinkBinding:**

-- 1: Create a new YAML file named `300-sinkbinding.yaml` in the `node-server/config` folder and add the following content:
+- 1: Create a new YAML file named `node-server/config/300-sinkbinding.yaml` and add the following content:

 ???+ abstract "_node-server/config/300-sinkbinding.yaml_"
     ```yaml